 For many European visitors coming on the Smyril Line Ferry from Europe, this is their first taste of Iceland.
 The town is a blend of industrial fishing port and hip artistic community.
 In 1957, the famous German artist Dieter Roth moved here and established an art institute.
 Today, the Dieter Roth Academy is part art institute, part community center, and part Skaftfell Bistro – a cool, relaxed café serving remarkably good pizzas.

-This town is truly beautiful.
+This town is truly beautiful and the pretty buildings are a landmark in the country.
 Whether it is the famous blue church and its rainbow street, or the surrounding mountains and waterfalls, there is no shortage of pretty things to gawk at.

 Remote Husavik lays claim to being the oldest settlement in Iceland.
 It is also the whale watching capital of the country.
 The town sits on Shaky Bay, a deep body of water surrounded by steep cliffs with waterfalls that bring nutrients to the fish that the whales ultimately eat.
 Several different companies run whale watching tours in Husavik all year long and boast a near perfect success rate in seeing one of the over 20 species of whales that make their home in the bay.

 As if that wasn’t good enough, add to it a pretty town with good restaurants and the magnificent GeoSeo Thermal Spa, and you have a recipe for perfection.

 The town was recently made famous by the movie, Eurovision Song Contest: The Story of Fire Saga.
 It’s also one of our favorite towns in Iceland.
 We’ve visited Husavik on every one of our trips to Iceland.